scottdavis/php_github/README.markdown

 #Php-Github
-Php-GitHub is a library wrapping the github v2 api written to versions of php >= 5.3
+Php-GitHub is a library wrapping the github v2 api written for versions of php >= 5.3

 **Note: Currently only the read only api requests are supported**